sjmyuan/sjmyuan.github.io/_drafts/reactor-quick-start.md

 > [Reactor](https://projectreactor.io/) is a fully non-blocking reactive programming foundation for the JVM, with efficient demand management (in the form of managing “backpressure”).

-Seems it's very hard, but we can only use 20% of its feature to implement almost 80% work.
+Seems it's very hard, but it follows the [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle), we just use 20% of its features in our daily work.

-In my current project, we don't touch `backpressure` any more, most of the operations we used are
+In my current project, we haven't touched `backpressure` anymore, most of the operations we used are

 - (Flux|Mono).just
 - (Flux|Mono).map